 For more information on HHG and weight restrictions, refer to Personnel Weight Restrictions and Housing Policies.

-Operating from the largest U.S. installation in the Asia-Pacific region, the wing defends U.S. and Japanese mutual interests by providing a responsive staging and operational air base with integrated, deployable, forward-based airpower.
+Operating from the largest U.S. installation in the Asia-Pacific region, the 18th Wing defends United States and Japanese mutual interests by providing a responsive staging and operational air base with integrated, deployable, forward-based airpower.
 Strategy used to employ this mission centers around a force of 81 combat-ready fighter, air refueling, airborne warning and control and search and rescue aircraft.

-1.3 million in Okinawa, 131 million residents in Japan
+1.4 million people in Okinawa, 123 million residents in Japan

 Kadena AB is located in Okinawa City, Okinawa, Japan.
 Okinawa is a semi-tropical island located between the East China Sea and the Pacific Ocean.
 Given the extensive tourism, cultural and historical sites, pristine ocean and beaches, live entertainment, parks and restaurants, most people find that Kadena is the best tour of their career!
 If you need information, the base operator's telephone number is 011-81-98-961-1110 or DSN 315-634-1110.